AgonConsole8/agon-docs/docs/MOS-API.md

 Resolves a path, creating a new resolved path string that replaces prefixes and leafnames with actual values.

 If the leafname contains wildcards then the first matching file will be returned.
 Subsequent calls can be made to find the next matching file, so long as you provide a pointer to an empty directory object to persist between calls, and preserve the `C` register between calls too.

+Generally you should not need to use this API call unless you wish to use [fatfs API calls](#fatfs-commands), as all of the MOS-native API calls that accept file paths will automatically resolve paths for you.
+Attempting to use an unresolved path with a fatfs API call may either fail or produce unexpected results.

 Parameters: